robksawyer/keystone-greeter/README.md

 #####All items need to be set before calling `greeter.add`:

-The form submits to `/snowpi-greeter`
+The form submits to `/snowpi-greeter`.
+This is a static value.

-The greeter uri is inherited from the Keystone setting `signin url`.
-You can override that:
+The greeter uri defaults to `/greeter` and can be set 3 ways in overriding order:
 ```
+keystone.set('sign url','/greeter') //set this on init as a fallback if available

-greeter.set('greeter','/greeter')
+greeter.set('greeter','/greeter') //this overrides keystone.set

+//set the page on add
+greeter.add('/greeter') //this overrides everything
 ```

 The success redirect page is inherited from Keystone